jdagz28/webserv/README.md

 This is the top-level block for defining server-wide settings.

-- `keepalive_timeout`: Defines the time (in seconds) for keeping the connection alive with the client.
 - `error_page`: Specifies the URI to redirect to in case of an error, such as 404 or 500.

 ### 2. `server` Block